rahulbatra-19/Cartify/README.md

-Ecommerce React App
+Cartify-ecommerce React App

-Welcome to the Ecommerce React App!
-This project showcases the frontend of an ecommerce website where users can browse and interact with a wide range of products.
-The app utilizes Redux for state management, allowing a seamless shopping experience.
+Welcome to the Cartify-Ecommerce React App!
+This project showcases the  an ecommerce website where users can browse and interact with a wide range of products.
+The app utilizes Redux for state management, and routes for pages management  allowing a seamless shopping experience.
 Dive into the world of online shopping with our user-friendly interface!